Nationals vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has five doubles, a triple, two home runs, seven walks and 17 RBI (40 total hits).
-He has stolen nine bases.
+- Nico Hoerner has five doubles, a triple, two home runs, seven walks and 17 RBI (40 total hits).
+He has swiped nine bases.

 Hoerner Recent Games